BHUTUU/EncryptPDFs/README.md

 3. **Choose Output Folder**: Click the "Browse" button to select the folder where the encrypted PDFs will be saved.

 4. **Set Passwords**: Enter strong passwords for both owner and user to ensure encryption security.
+User password is optional if you are using version > v1.0.0.
+6. **Set Prefix or/and Suffix**: This an optional feature start from version v1.0.2 for adding prifix or/and suffix in the output, i.e., encrypted file name.

-5. **Start Encryption**: Click the "Encrypt" button to begin the encryption process.
+7. **Start Encryption**: Click the "Encrypt" button to begin the encryption process.
 A progress bar will indicate the status of the operation.

-6. **Completion**: Once the process is complete, a confirmation message will appear.
+8. **Completion**: Once the process is complete, a confirmation message will appear.
 The encrypted PDFs will be saved in the designated output folder with the same filenames as the original files.

 ## Contributing